Content Types: What are Series, Grids, and Lists?

 Vertical List

 • Grid - A list of one or more Grid Rows displayed as a 2-dimensional grid on a Roku player screen.
-A well-known example of a Grid is the Netflix channel.
+A well-known example of a Grid is the Netflix app.
 In the Content Editor, a Grid is represented by these icons:

 A Grid is similar to the roGridScreen component in the Roku SDK.